 Got a complaint?

 Try to resolve any issues with the practitioner first.
-Complaints about professional conduct, performance, or the work hygiene of a practitioner should be made directly to AHPRA (except in NSW, where all complaints go through the relevant health complaints entity (see below).
+Complaints about the health, performance or conduct of a registered dental professional should be made directly to AHPRA (except in NSW, and Queensland where all complaints go through the relevant health complaints entity (see below).
 This may include concerns over unsafe work practices, or behaviour that may place the public at risk.

-If you believe there are any other aspects of a service you received that were unreasonable, such as fees, you can complain to the health care commission in your state or territory.
+If you think there are any other aspects of a service you received that were unreasonable, such as fees or the quality of care, complain to the health care commission in your state or territory.

 If you have a complaint about your private health insurer, you should try to resolve it with the insurer first.
-If that fails, you can direct it to the Private Health Insurance Ombudsman - 1800 640 695.
+If that fails, you can direct it to the Private Health Insurance Ombudsman – 1300 362 072.